Part II

 To work with this map is to step out of passive observation and into embodied participation.

-From this place, you begin to live within the Firmament, even as your feet stay on Earth.
+From this place, you begin to live not merely on the Earth, but within the Firmament—with your feet still on Earth.

 Archetypes as Keys to the Firmament

-Let them walk beside you so the framework doesn’t drift into abstraction: every cosmic frame becomes a felt doorway back into your life.
+Let them walk beside you until the framework warms back into instinct.